scottalford75/Remora-docs/docs/source/firmware/Setup-Config-File.rst

 | **ChA,ChB:** What pin the encoder is connected to.
 | **Index Pin:** What pin the index pulse connected to.
 If this is set to "" with no value index is disabled.
 | **Modifier:** ("Pull None" "Pull Up" "Pull Down" "Open Drain") This sets the internal resistor for the connected pins
-| **PV[i]:** (0-7) This is where you link the module to Linux CNC and can be set to a number between 0-7 only use each number once for a total of 8 (this is shared with QEM and Temperature)
+| **PV[i]:** (0-7) This is where you link the module to LinuxCNC and can be set to a number between 0-7 only use each number once for a total of 8 (this is shared with QEM and Temperature)
-| **Data Bit:** (0-7) This is where you link the module to Linux CNC and can be set to a number between 0-7.
+| **Data Bit:** (0-7) This is where you link the module to LinuxCNC and can be set to a number between 0-7.
 This is shared pool with digital pin input. and only is needed if "Enable Index" is not set to ""

 Temperature